 </Where>

-Let us see how to use SharePoint CAML Query Order by in SharePoint 2013/2016/Online.
-In this example, we will use CAML Query with Order by a condition for a dropdown column in SharePoint 2013.
+Let us see how to use SharePoint CAML Query Order by in SharePoint.
+In this example, we will use a CAML Query with an ‘order by’ condition for a dropdown column in SharePoint.

-When I was working with one SharePoint 2013 list having a dropdown column with values from 1 to 13.
+When I was working with a SharePoint list having a dropdown column with values from 1 to 13.

 I want to filter data order by the dropdown column.
-But when we use dropdown column directly in caml query it will not filter in the same order as it will consider 1, 10, 11, 12, 13, 2,3,4.. in this order.
+But when we use a dropdown column directly in a CAML query, it will not filter in the same order as it will consider 1, 10, 11, 12, 13, 2,3,4.. in this order.

-For such type of requirement just create one more calculated column as shown below:
+For such a type of requirement, just create one more calculated column as shown below:

 Now, let us see how to download and install SharePoint CAML Query Helper.
-Also, we will see how to use SharePoint CAML Query Helper in SharePoint Online/2013/2010/2007.
-I will discuss how to connect to the SharePoint Online site from caml query helper.
+Additionally, we will explore how to utilize the SharePoint CAML Query Helper in SharePoint.
+I will discuss how to connect to the SharePoint Online site from the CAML query helper.

-Another feature of SharePoint CAML query helper tool is that you can export fields details and query results in CSV.
+Another feature of the SharePoint CAML query helper tool is that you can export field details and query results in CSV.

 Download and Install SharePoint CAML Query Helper

-Let us first and download and install SharePoint CAML query helper in the laptop.
+Let us first download and install the SharePoint CAML query helper on the laptop.

-Once your download and unzip you will see two folders.
+Once you download and unzip, you will see two folders.
 In one folder as the name suggest a setup for MOSS 2007 and SP2010.
-And another folder contains the ext for SP2013.
+Another folder contains the extension for SP2013.
 Open the SP2013 folder and double-click on SPCAMLQueryHelper2013.exe.

 This will open the dialog box and ask you how to connect to the SharePoint site.
-You can connect by using the SharePoint object model (in this case tool needs to be installed in the server where SharePoint has been installed).
-Also, you can connect by using a web service.
-And also you can connect to your Office 365 SharePoint online site by using web services.
-First, we will see how we can connect to an on-premise site.
+You can connect by using the SharePoint object model (in this case, the tool needs to be installed on the server where SharePoint has been installed).

-Connect to SharePoint On-Premise site from CAML query helper
+Connect to the SharePoint on-premises site from the CAML query helper

-Now, we will first connect to SharePoint 2013 site from CAML query helper.
+Now, we will first connect to the SharePoint site from the CAML query helper.
 Select Use SharePoint Object Model and click on SUBMIT.

-Then it will ask you to give the Site URL, enter the URL and click on Load.
-This will load all your List and SharePoint Document libraries.
-Then you can double-click on a particular list and it will load the details of the columns in the List Info tab, you can also get more details about the list using the MORE LIST DETAIL button as shown in the fig below:
+Then it will ask you to give the Site URL, enter the URL, and click on Load.
+This will load all your lists and SharePoint Document libraries.
+Then you can double-click on a particular list, and it will load the details of the columns in the List Info tab.
+You can also get more information on the list using the MORE LIST DETAIL button, as shown in the figure below:

 Connect to SharePoint Online Site from CAML Query Helper

-Reload the tool again, And this time Choose option “Use Web Services (Office 365)” and then enter the Username and Password which you connect to the SharePoint Online site like below.
-Because here we will connect to a SharePoint Online Office 365 from SharePoint CAML helper.
+Reload the tool, and this time, choose the “Use Web Services (Office 365)” option, then enter the Username and password you use to connect to the SharePoint Online site, as shown below.
+Here we will connect to a SharePoint Online from the SharePoint CAML helper.

-Now double-click on the particular list for which you want to write the query.
+Now, double-click on the particular list for which you want to write the query.
 This will load the list information in the List Info tab.
-You can able to see more details about the list by clicking on the “MORE LIST DETAIL” button.
+You can see more details about the list by clicking on the “MORE LIST DETAIL” button.
 Apart from this, you can also export all the List Information by clicking on the EXPORT button.

 Build a CAML Query using SharePoint CAML Query Helper